RubixDev/CarpetGamerules/README.md

 - Suggested options: `65536`
 - Categories: `GAMERULE`, `MISC`

+### maxCommandForkCount
+Command context limit

+Maximum number of contexts that can be used by commands like 'execute as'
+- Type: `int`
+- Default value: `65536`
+- Required options: ``
+- Categories: `GAMERULE`, `MISC`

 ### maxEntityCramming
 Entity cramming threshold

-The maximum number of pushable entities a mob or player can push, before taking 3 suffocation damage per half-second.\
+The maximum number of pushable entities a mob or player can push, before taking 3 suffocation damage per half-second.
-Setting to 0 or lower disables the rule.\
+Setting to 0 or lower disables the rule.
 Damage affects survival-mode or adventure-mode players, and all mobs but bats.
 Pushable entities include non-spectator-mode players, any mob except bats, as well as boats and minecarts.
 - Type: `int`
 - Default value: `24`